Philippines' Duterte: Obama must listen to me on human rights

 Police data released on Tuesday showed that the number of drug-related killings since Duterte took office now stands at around 2,000, nearly half of them in police operations and the rest in shootings by unidentified gunmen.

-Duterte, who is nicknamed "the Punisher", has been unapologetic over unleashing the police on drug users and dealers and has responded robustly to criticism from the United Nations and other countries over his campaign.
+Duterte has been unapologetic over unleashing the police on drug users and dealers and has responded robustly to criticism from the United Nations and other countries over his campaign.

 Recently he lashed out at Washington's ambassador to the Philippines, branding him a "gay son of a whore".

-The White House said on Monday that Obama would raise concerns about some of Duterte's "recent statements" when the two men meet next week.
+The White House said on Monday that Obama would raise concerns about some of Duterte's recent statements when the two meet.

-However, it said there were also important security issues for the two closely allied countries to discuss, particularly tensions over navigation in the South China Sea.
+However, it said there were also important security issues for the two closely allied countries to discuss, particularly tension over navigation in the South China Sea.
 China has been incensed by a ruling against its claims in the South China Sea by an international court, a case initiated by Manila.

+The two leaders were expected to discuss ways to strengthen the security alliance after Manila allowed the U.S. military to rotate its forces in five local air and army bases, foreign ministry spokesman Charles Jose said.

 Duterte said he would also hold talks with China, which will be represented at the Laos meeting by Premier Li Keqiang.
 Media reports said he would also meet Russian President Vladimir Putin.

-(Writing by John Chalmers; Editing by Simon Cameron-Moore and Michael Perry)
+(Writing by John Chalmers; Editing by Nick Macfie)

-SYDNEY A strong earthquake with a magnitude of 6.8 struck off the town of Rabaul in Papua New Guinea on Wednesday, the U.S. Geological Survey said.